Title 16: Education

 (f) State funding for energy conservation measures.

 (1) Application for construction aid.
-A district that intends to construct or install cost-saving measures under a performance contract and wishes to receive state school construction aid in connection with those measures shall submit a written application to the commissioner that:
+A district that intends to construct or install cost-saving measures under a performance contract and wishes to receive State school construction aid in connection with those measures shall submit a written application to the Secretary that:

-(E) Provides any other information the commissioner deems necessary for consideration of the application.
+(E) provides any other information the Secretary deems necessary for consideration of the application.

 (2) Approval of application.
-After consultation with the department of buildings and general services and any other expert resources that may be available, including Efficiency Vermont and the school energy management program of the Vermont superintendents association, the commissioner may approve a complete application.
+After consultation with the Department of Buildings and General Services and any other expert resources that may be available, including Efficiency Vermont and the School Energy Management Program, the Secretary may approve a complete application.

 (6) Payment.
-Upon (A) completion of the construction or installation of the cost-saving measure, (B) determination by the department of buildings and general services that implementation of the cost-saving measures is expected to result in energy and operational cost savings, and (C) legislative appropriation sufficient to fund the state aid due under this section, the state board shall certify an award for the project to the commissioner of finance and management who shall issue a warrant for the payment of the award.
-A district awarded state aid under this section shall use the state aid solely for the purpose of paying all or a portion of the obligation due under the performance contract at the time the award is received.
+Upon completion of the construction or installation of the cost-saving measure, determination by the Department of Buildings and General Services that implementation of the cost-saving measures is expected to result in energy and operational cost-savings, and legislative appropriation sufficient to fund the State aid due under this section, the State Board shall certify an award for the project to the Commissioner of Finance and Management who shall issue a warrant for the payment of the award.
+A district awarded State aid under this section shall use the State aid solely for the purpose of paying all or a portion of the obligation due under the performance contract at the time the award is received.

 (g) Refund upon sale.
-Upon the sale by a district of any energy-saving measure or building in which an energy-saving measure was constructed or installed, for which state aid was awarded under this section, the district shall refund funds equal to the aid received.
-All refunds shall be deposited with the state treasurer and used for awards under this section and section 3448 of this title.
-No district shall receive any state general aid unless the district complies with this subsection.
+Upon the sale by a district of any energy-saving measure or building in which an energy-saving measure was constructed or installed, for which State aid was awarded under this section, the district shall refund funds equal to the aid received.
+All refunds shall be deposited with the State Treasurer and used for awards under this section and section 3448 of this title.
+No district shall receive any State general aid unless the district complies with this subsection.
 (Added 2003, No. 121 (Adj.
 Sess.), § 58, eff.
 June 8, 2004; amended 2013, No. 92 (Adj.
 Sess.), § 219, eff.
 Feb.
 14, 2014.)